Army ant: Soldiers

 The soldiers of army ants are larger than the workers, and they have much larger mandibles than the worker class of ants, with older soldiers possessing larger heads and stronger mandibles than the younger ones.
 They protect the colony, and help carry the heaviest loads of prey to the colony bivouac.

 Males

 Males are large in size and have a large cylindrical abdomen, highly modified mandibles and uncommon genitalia not seen in other ants.
-They have 13 segments on their antennae, are alated (have wings) and therefore can resemble wasps.
+They have 13 segments on their antennae, are alate (have wings) and therefore can resemble wasps.
 Males are born as part of a sexual brood.
 As soon as they are born, they will fly off in search of a queen to mate with.
 In some instances where males seek to mate with a queen from an existing colony, the receiving workers will forcibly remove the wings in order to accommodate the large males into the colony for mating.
 Because of their size, males are sometimes called "sausage flies" or "sausage ants."